onocy/hs/README.md

 ## Hub Search

-Simple Github API based project using Angular2 to search for Github profiles.
+Github API based project using Angular2 to search for Github profiles.